kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Typeahead.md

 #### Time Complexity
 - O(26^n), very slow
 #### How to improve
-- instead of just storing the hit_count of exact ending char node, we can store a **Top K collection of key as words and value as hit_count in every char node** if they're in the middle of the wording path, build from bottom to up by using merge sort for parent node
+- instead of just storing the hit_count of exact ending char node, we can store a **Top K collection of key as words and value as hit_count in every char node** if they're in the middle of the wording path, build from bottom to up by using merge sort for parent node (PriorityQueue
 	- e.g
 		- "a" -> [{adidas: 7b},{airbnb:3b},{amazon: 20b},{apple: 15b},...]
 		- "a" - "d" -> [{adidas: 7b},{adobe: 1b},{adele: 2b},{adblock: 1b},...]